gentoo/tatt/README.md

 # to change this)
 # template-dir="/usr/share/tatt/templates/"

 # Where do you want tatt to put unmasked packages.
+Writes one file per
+# job in this directory.
-# unmaskfile="/etc/portage/package.accept_keywords/archtest"
+# unmaskdir="/etc/portage/package.accept_keywords"

 # You can customize the maximal number of rdeps to be tested as follows:
 # rdeps=3